cyang/Tweeter/README.md

 Describe any challenges encountered while building the app.

-I had a lot of trouble figuring out how to enable UIImageView with tap action.
-I instead used a button and set an image for it instead.
+- I had a lot of trouble figuring out how to enable UIImageView with tap action.
+I used a button and set an image for it instead.

 ## License